nizzaneela/Programming_error_explanation/README.md

     subtree_sc = tree.extract_tree_with(subtree_sc_leaves)
 ```

-Thus, the code ignores basal branches that do not have active sampled infections at the end of simulation, even if there were at the end of the sampling period, contrary to the method defined in the [Supplementary Materials](https://www.science.org/doi/suppl/10.1126/science.abp8337/suppl_file/science.abp8337_sm.v2.pdf).
+Thus, the code ignores basal branches that do not have active sampled infections at the end of simulation, even if the simulation does have active sampled infections at the end of sampling period.
+This behaviour is unjustifiable and contrary to the method defined in the [Supplementary Materials](https://www.science.org/doi/suppl/10.1126/science.abp8337/suppl_file/science.abp8337_sm.v2.pdf).

 This error might be corrected by breaking the loop in the function `coalescent_timing` once 50,000 individuals have been infected, e.g.:
 ```